 End with “Sincerely,” your signature, and typed name.

-“A well-written medical debt settlement letter can save you thousands, but always get the agreement in writing first.”
+“A well-written settlement letter for medical bills can lead to meaningful savings, but always get the agreement in writing first.”

 What Happens After You Send the Letter?